News

 Connecting Mission to Practice: A Collaborative Site Visit to NYU College of Dentistry

 Leslin recently had the pleasure of coordinating a site visit to NYU College of Dentistry, hosted by Dianne L Sefo, Chair of the Department of Dental Hygiene & Dental Assisting.
-We are especially grateful to Dean Bertolami, and Executive Vice Dean O’Connor for their time, thoughtful discussion, support, and for sharing NYU Dentistry’s mission of student growth and patient-centered care.
+We are especially grateful to Dean Bertolami, and Executive Vice Dean O’Connor for their time, thoughtful discussion, support, and for sharing NYU College of Dentistry’s mission of student growth and patient-centered care.

 This visit strongly aligned with Leslin’s mission as an educational non-profit to expand access, exposure, and pathways into health professions through meaningful institutional partnerships, particularly with A. Li Song, MD (China), L.Ac., President of the New York College of Health Profession, whose collaboration with Mr. Yao Yichun, Chairman of the Industry-Education Committee of the UN World Federation, CEO and Owner of China POCY Group, and his esteemed delegation, made the site visit possible.